-The cost of the average wedding dress is $1,211 according to popular wedding website The Knot, but in some parts of the country it can be more than $2,000.
+The cost of the average wedding dress in 2017 was $1,509 according to popular wedding website The Knot, but in some parts of the country it can be more than $2,000.
 Weddings are expensive, and a wedding dress is likely to cost to more than any other article of clothing you buy, but there are ways to bring costs down.
-Here are five ways to get a great wedding dress for less money.
+Here are some ways to get a great wedding dress for less money.

 Check out consignment shops

 This may conjure up images of racks of puffy-sleeved dresses, but in recent years, styles have been very traditional.
 Buying a consigned gown can save you more than 50% off the sticker price.
 Most dresses have only been worn once and are kept in great shape.
 Consignment shops keep their collections organized neatly by size or style, much like they keep their newer inventory.
 Consigning a gown also could save you on tailoring costs if you find a dress worn by someone with a similar shape or height.
 If you don’t have a consignment shop in town, check out OnceWed.com.
+Be mindful of the price tag, though – you may be able to buy a similar dress off the rack for less money.
 Another place to peek might be your local Goodwill store.
+Don’t scoff at the idea.
+I have seen some amazing vintage dresses hanging in the costume section of the thrift store.
 These dresses may not have not been kept as nicely, but if you know a good dry cleaner and tailor, you could potentially turn a $200 dress into one that looks like it cost $2,000.

 People don’t typically negotiate their clothes purchases, but this isn’t just any dress.
-It never hurts to ask for a lower price — or to shop around.
+It never hurts to ask for a lower price or for accessories at no additional cost — or to shop around.
 One bridal shop offered $100 off a dress that I had seen at another shop.
 Another shop offered $100 off tailoring costs if I purchased my dress there.

 Think outside the box

-If you’re getting married on the beach, or having a more casual wedding, you can look at dresses off the rack in stores.
-I knew a woman who bought her wedding dress at Cache for $150.
-Another woman bought an off-white evening gown at Neiman-Marcus for $650 — half of The Knot’s average price.
+If you’re getting married on the beach, or having a more casual wedding, you can look at dresses off the rack in local or online stores.
+I knew a woman who bought her wedding dress at a department store for $150.
+Another woman bought an off-white evening gown at Neiman-Marcus for $650 — less than half of The Knot’s 2017 average price.
+Even Amazon carries wedding dresses.
 Another idea is to look at bridesmaid dresses in white, cream or whatever color you like.
 Bridesmaid dresses are designed well and come in a variety of colors.

 Remember: You can sell your dress, too